masonarmand/illuscribe/README.md

 ```
 illuscribe <path-to-your-slideshow-file>
 ```
-Also, it runs in 16:9 aspect ratio by default.
-If you have a different aspect ratio monitor you can specify the initial window dimensions like so:
+By default Illuscribe runs at the same aspect ratio as the monitor it is launched on.
+If you want a different aspect ratio, you can specify the initial window dimensions like so:
 ```
 illuscribe <path-to-you-slideshow-file> <window-width> <window-height>
 ```